Hina-softwareEngineer/Quarter_3_Assignments/Assignment3/differences.md

 # Multi-Threading Vs Multi-Tasking (Async)

-Before, I will tell you about the differences between multi-tasking adn multi-threading, I will tell you about what is task and thread?
+Before, I will tell you about the differences between multi-tasking and multi-threading, I will tell you about what is task and thread?

 ## Task